BengRhui/UMH25_Team_Error_404/README.md

 - Take data from Step 3 (data categorized into intervals with labelled market regime)
 - Within each interval, split the data into two: 70% for training and 30% for testing
 - Apply a regression algorithm (e.g. polynomial regression) or time-series model (e.g. LSTM model) to train the data
-- Validate the model and perform adjustments if necessary (e.g. parameter hypertuning)
+- Validate the model and perform adjustments if necessary (e.g. hyperparameter tuning)

 ---